 1. Start by creating a new order on POS similarly to how you usually would.
 Add a tagged customer to the order, then add products to the cart.

-2. If you need to apply discounts from B2B Wholesale Hub to this order for that tagged customer, follow our guide covering those steps here.
+2. If you need to apply discounts from B2B Wholesale Hub to this order for that tagged customer, follow Creating wholesale orders with Shopify POS.

-3. Go to cart, and then select the “” more actions menu button on the top right to pull up a list of additional options for this order.
+3. Open the cart, then tap the … (More actions) menu. on the top right to pull up a list of additional options for this order.

 4. Scroll down to the Order Management section in this menu, and select Save as draft.

-The order you just saved to draft orders immediately appears under the Orders > Drafts section in your shop admin, and can be easily recalled on the POS.
+The order you just saved to draft orders immediately appears under the Shopify admin → Orders → Drafts, and can be easily recalled on the POS.

 You can process the draft order on POS now by pulling it back up immediately, or you can perform some other options with it later from within your Shopify admin.